-Canon 1D versus YI M1
+Canon 1D vs YI M1

 The Canon EOS-1D and the YI M1 are two digital cameras that were officially introduced, respectively, in September 2001 and September 2016.
 The 1D is a DSLR, while the M1 is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-H (1D) and a Four Thirds (M1) sensor.
-The Canon has a resolution of 4.1 megapixel, whereas the YI provides 20.2 MP.
+The Canon has a resolution of 4.1 megapixels, whereas the YI provides 20.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the YI M1 is considerably smaller (70 percent) than the Canon 1D.
 Moreover, the M1 is substantially lighter (82 percent) than the 1D.
 It is worth mentioning in this context that the 1D is splash and dust resistant, while the M1 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (1D) and the Micro Four Thirds Lens Catalog (M1).
 Mirrorless cameras, such as the M1, have moreover the advantage that they can use many lenses from other systems via adapters, as they have a relatively short flange to focal plane distance.

 As can be seen in the images above, the 1D has a battery grip built in.
 This facilitates image-taking in portrait orientation and gives it additional battery power.
 The power pack in the M1 can be charged via the USB port, which can be very convenient when travelling.